liviucotfas/ase-web-and-cloud-applications-security/2 - HelloWorld - Models, Forms, Model Binding, Validation.md

     <p>
             <h1>Thank you, @Model.Name!</h1>
             @if (Model.WillAttend == true) {
-                @:It's great that you're coming.
-The drinks are already in the fridge!
+                @:It's great that you're coming!
             } else {
                 @:Sorry to hear that you can't make it, but thanks for letting us know.
             }